Documentation

 - Warn about unbounded list fetches without pagination

-- Require JSDoc on exported functionsAll 4 pipeline stages are independently configurable per-repo from the Settings page.
+- Flag test-only helpers imported from production codeAll 4 pipeline stages are independently configurable per-repo from the Settings page.
 Default model depends on your OpenRouter key.
 Temperature and MaxTokens are adjustable per stage via sliders.

 Supported providers: OpenRouter, OpenAI, Anthropic, Azure OpenAI, GCP Vertex AI, AWS Bedrock, and Zhipu AI.
 Custom model names are supported — enter any model identifier your provider accepts.